There are many types of heart and blood vessel diseases. Many of them can be prevented. Here are some key steps you can take:

 What are some types of heart and blood vessel diseases?

 HARDENING OF THE ARTERIES, or atherosclerosis, is when the inner walls of arteries become narrower due to a buildup of plaque (usually caused by a diet high in fat, cigarette smoking, diabetes or hypertension).
 This limits the flow of blood to the heart and brain.
 Sometimes, this plaque can break open.
-When this happens, a blood clot forms and blocks the artery.
-This can cause heart attacks and strokes.
+When this happens, a blood clot forms and blocks blood flow in the artery.
+This can cause a heart attack or stroke.

 HIGH BLOOD PRESSURE, also called hypertension, means the pressure in your arteries is consistently above the normal range.
 Blood pressure is the force of blood pushing against blood vessel walls.
 It’s written as two numbers, such as 122/78 mm Hg.
 The top number (systolic) is the pressure when the heart beats.
 The bottom number (diastolic) is the pressure when the heart rests between beats.
 High blood pressure is a pressure of 140 systolic or higher and/or 90 diastolic or higher that stays high over time.